UniBO-PRISMLab/c3po/README.md

 }
 ```

-* translator: the port and hots that the WoTTranslator will run execute.
+* translator: the port and hots that C3PO will run execute.
 * wot: the port and host for accessing the Web Things created.
 * logLevel: the log level of the adapter.
 The default is "info", choose "debug" for more details or "warning" for less.